material-admin/doc-material-components/button-examples/Android/android-button-example.md

 ## Using buttons

-Before you can implement Material buttons, you need to [install the Material Components for Android library](https://github.com/material-components/material-components-android/blob/master/docs/getting-started.md).
+Before you can implement a Material button, you need to [install the Material Components for Android library](https://github.com/material-components/material-components-android/blob/master/docs/getting-started.md).

 ## [Text button](https://material.io/components/buttons/#text-button)